antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 * [Docker images](https://hub.docker.com/_/microsoft-dotnet)
 * [Snap installer](https://snapcraft.io/dotnet-sdk)

 ASP.NET Core, and EF Core are also being released today.
-PowerShell now releases on the .NET schedule, and has a .NET 5-based release today.
+[PowerShell has a .NET 5-based release today](https://devblogs.microsoft.com/powershell/powershell-7-1-preview-3-release/ ) and  now releases on the .NET schedule.

 You need Visual Studio 2019 16.6 or later versions to use .NET 5.0.
 To use .NET 5.0 with Visual Studio Code, install the latest version of the [C# extension](https://code.visualstudio.com/Docs/languages/csharp). .NET 5.0 isn't yet supported with Visual Studio for Mac.